-- 1) Start by opening an existing page template, as described in "Page Templates prepared for automatic placing of sub drawings" on page 305.
+- 1) Start by opening an existing page template, as described in "Page Templates prepared for automatic placing of sub drawings" on page 315.
 You might choose to click on BlankPage, to start on an entirely new page. - 2) Insert a drawing header, electrical potentials and whatever you wish to place in the page template.

-- 4) In the Symbol menu: Choose the Alias or the folder MISC, select the symbol INSPOINT.SYM, and click OK.
-Read more about the Symbol menu in "Fetching symbols using the Symbol menu" on page 159. - 5) Place the insertion point symbol for instance at the right-hand side of L1. - 6) Insert another insertion point symbol for instance at the left-hand side of L1 and press <Esc> to remove the symbol from the cross hairs.
+- 3) Click on the Symbols button and then on the Symbol menu button. - 4) In the Symbol menu: Choose the Alias or the folder MISC, select the symbol INSPOINT.SYM, and click OK.
+Read more about the Symbol menu in "Fetching symbols using the Symbol menu" on page 162. - 5) Place the insertion point symbol for instance at the right-hand side of L1. - 6) Insert another insertion point symbol for instance at the left-hand side of L1 and press <Esc> to remove the symbol from the cross hairs.
 It is important that the two insertion point symbols are aligned.